-Now recruitingRCSI is currently recruiting for new clinical examiners, basic scientists and lay examiners in Ireland, Bahrain, Malaysia and the UAE only to join our committee and examine in upcoming MRCS B examinations.
+Now recruitingRCSI is currently recruiting for new clinical examiners, basic scientists and lay examiners in Ireland, Bahrain, Malaysia, Egypt and the UAE only to join our committee and examine in upcoming MRCS B examinations.
 More information on how to apply can be found below.

 The remit of the Court of Examiners is to increase the profile of postgraduate surgical examining at RCSI and to make such examining activity more relevant and attractive to the College's surgical community in Ireland and overseas.

 The Court’s Executive Committee is responsible for examiner recruitment and development and seeks to make examining more relevant to this community, in terms of continuing professional development (CPD).

 There is a common Chair for the Court of Examiners and the Court’s Executive Committee.
 The current Chair is RCSI Council Member and Supervising MRCS Examiner, Mr James Geraghty.